d2l-ai/d2l-vi/chapter_natural-language-processing/word2vec-gluon.md

 ## The Skip-Gram Model

-We will implement the skip-gram model by using embedding layers and mini-batch multiplication.
+We will implement the skip-gram model by using embedding layers and minibatch multiplication.
 These methods are also often used to implement other natural language processing applications.

 ### Embedding Layer

 The layer in which the obtained word is embedded is called the embedding layer, which can be obtained by creating an `nn.Embedding` instance in Gluon.
 The weight of the embedding layer is a matrix whose number of rows is the dictionary size (`input_dim`) and whose number of columns is the dimension of each word vector (`output_dim`).
-We set the dictionary size to 20 and the word vector dimension to 4.
+We set the dictionary size to $20$ and the word vector dimension to $4$.

 ```{.python .input  n=15}
 embed = nn.Embedding(input_dim=20, output_dim=4)